 Purpose – making something useful for the city

 The proposed structure should be a functioning piece of architecture that engages local residents and visitors to Hull, rather than a visual artwork or folly.
 It should be able to host activities such as, but not limited to; talks, debates, workshops and performances.
-The brief has been left deliberately open to allow the Design Team to decide an appropriate theme or function for the structure to facilitate and the purpose(s) should be specified in both the EOI and the detailed design proposal.
+The brief has been left deliberately open to allow the Design Team to decide an appropriate theme or function for the structure to facilitate and the purpose(s) should be explored in the EOI and specified in the design proposal.

 Responding to context